wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/powerapps-get-started/includes/5-powerapps-create-first.md

 OK, let's get started.

 Now that you're familiar with all the parts of Microsoft PowerApps and the options for creating apps, it's time to actually build an app.
 In this unit, you'll generate a phone app where the data source is a Microsoft Excel workbook.
-You'll first download, which lists a company's inventory of flooring samples, together with pictures and prices.
+You'll first download the workbook, which shows a company's inventory of flooring samples.
 Then you'll upload the workbook to a Microsoft OneDrive for Business account.

 But keep in mind that you can use data from lots of other sources, including Microsoft SharePoint, cloud services like Salesforce, and on-premises sources like Microsoft SQL Server.

 ## Connect to a data source

-1. Download the [Flooring Estimates spreadsheet](https://pwrappssamples.blob.core.windows.net/samples/FlooringEstimates.xlsx), and save it to your OneDrive for Business account.
+1. Download the [Flooring Estimates workbook](https://pwrappssamples.blob.core.windows.net/samples/FlooringEstimates.xlsx), and save it to your OneDrive for Business account.
 1. Go to [web.powerapps.com](https://web.powerapps.com), and sign in with your organizational account.
 1. In the left pane, select **Apps**.
 1. Select **Create an app**.